Each year the gallery features a different temporary exhibition on display in 4 specially renovated original Waterhouse cabinets.

 On display alongside the India collection are artworks by contemporary Indian artist Sunoj D, made in response to the Museum’s India collection.
 They feature in the gallery space for the year.

-The first rotation of Indian images and contemporary artwork is on show in the gallery until the end of May 2013.
+The final rotation of Indian images and contemporary artwork is on show in the gallery until the end of February 2014.